YazZHh/CanalBot/README.md

 ## What does this script do ?
 It will check for new episodes in the RSS every 7 minutes and if it finds one, it will download and encode the episode to the selected location

-(exactly 7 minutes to avoid getting tempban from DNS servers or Nyaa, you can choose between encoding or copying the file)
+##### (exactly 7 minutes to avoid getting tempban from DNS servers or Nyaa, you can choose between encoding or copying the file)

-**This script was intended to work with Erai-raws's torrents, giving the script another RSS feed will break the script.**
+**This script was intended to work with Tsudnere-Raws torrents, giving the script another RSS feed will break the script.**

 Default encoding settings : *(~500MB ouput file size, for a ~24mn 1080p episode)*
 - Bitrate : 2500kbps x264